anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 In order to achieve this,
 we need to process our vector a bit.

-Let's make a function for turning our shoppings into vector of strings.
+Let's make a function for turning our shoppings into a vector of strings.

 For this we will use two functions: